Importance of Compliance with GPS Tracking Solutions

 - Do fully disclose to the customer that the device is on the vehicle as a condition of financing, how the device works, and optional emergency procedures.

-- Industry best practices require that finance companies/dealers/device owners give written disclosure to the End User Consumer of a SID/GPS device being installed on the vehicle and used as a condition of the extension of credit under the RISC.
+- Do give written disclosure to the End User Consumer of a SID/GPS device being installed on the vehicle and used as a condition of the extension of credit under the RISC.

 - Don’t pass the cost of the devices, airtime or installation along to the consumer whose cars are to be equipped with the GPS or Payment Reminder devices associated to the RISC.

-- Don’t discriminate in requiring the devices in any way, as this may violate federal or state anti-discrimination laws.
+- Don’t discriminate in any way who you require to have a device and who you don’t, as this may violate federal or state anti-discrimination laws.

-- Where a debtor makes appropriate payment after vehicle disablement, re-enable the vehicle as soon as possible.
+- Don’t leave the vehicle disabled after a debtor makes an appropriate payment.
+Re-enable the vehicle as soon as possible.

-- Do not use GPS for any improper purpose.
+- Don’t use the GPS tracking functionality for any improper purpose.